alexanderknysh/montecarlo/README.md

 ## Numerical approach

 The numerical approach is relatively simple and straightforward.
 First of all, we divide our rectangular domain along X-axis by several subdomains that correspond a particular MPI process (Fig. 1).
-Every MPI process generate its own random X- and Y-coordinates and calculate function at this point.
-Then, obtained value of function is compared to the already assigned initial minimum which is value of function at random point too.
-The procedure repeats finite number of times prescribed by user.
+Every MPI process generates its own random X- and Y-coordinates and calculate function at this point.
+Then, obtained value of function is compared to the already assigned initial minimum which is value of the function at a random point too.
+The procedure repeats itself finite number of times prescribed by user.
 Having the "local" minimums from each subdomain with corresponding coordinates, we can easily extract the global minimum through the communications between MPI processes.

 ![Problem's domain decomposition with MPI.](https://user-images.githubusercontent.com/46943028/57386810-24966000-7183-11e9-9651-8fad0e178cf2.PNG)